laggycomputer/lcsg-problemsets/lcsg03.typ

     The path graph $P_n$ is a graph where $n$ vertices are connected in a line, each only to the next and previous vertex.
     The cycle graph $C_n$ is similar except the first and last vertices are also connected.

-    If we assign data to each vertex and store these graphs in memory using a reference representation, they are identical to another data structure.
+    If we assign data to each vertex and store these graphs in memory using a reference representation, they are very similar to another data structure.
     Which one?
 ]